shodan8192/sophgo-sg200x-debian/README.md

 ethernet port in /etc/network/interfaces.d/end0

 ### Camera/ISP/Panel Support
-The images are based on the vendor 5.10 kernel, but exclude the following drivers:
+The images are based on the vendor 5.10 kernel and osdrv, also including the following drivers:
 - mipi-rx/csi drivers
 - mipi-tx/dsi drivers
 - TPU Drivers